jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) the development of the reorganisation plan failed to give proper weight to the relevant principles, considerations, and criteria set out in this Act.
 (3) An Order in Council made under subsection (1)—
-  (a) must specify the date or dates on which its provisions come into effect; and (b) must establish and provide for 1 or more transition bodies in accordance with—
+  (a) must specify the date or dates on which its provisions come into effect; and (b) in the case of a reorganisation plan to which clause 33 of Schedule 3 applies, must establish and provide for 1 or more transition bodies in accordance with—
     (i) clauses 33 to 40 of Schedule 3; and
     (ii) the provisions in the reorganisation plan relating to transitional matters; and (c) may, with the agreement of the Commission, suspend any statutory requirement that an affected local authority would otherwise be subject to if the reorganisation would make compliance with the statutory requirement unnecessary or inappropriate.